(LG)BTQ+: The forgotten letters in manga

 queer accuracy: amazing

 The story of Seibetsu "Mona Lisa" takes place in an ideal kind of world, where you can choose your gender when you reach 12 years old.
 Well, that is how it is supposed to be, at least.
-It did not go that way for Hinase, who is still genderless at 18 years old; and that comes with a lot of struggles, worries, and people pushing him to "choose" one gender.
-Seibetsu "Mona Lisa" follows him in his last year of high school, having to deal with the two confessions he got from his closest friends and the consequences they had on his gender identity.
+It did not go that way for Hinase, who is still genderless at 18 years old; and that comes with a lot of struggles, worries, and people pushing them to "choose" one gender.
+Seibetsu "Mona Lisa" follows them in their last year of high school, having to deal with the two confessions they got from their closest friends and the consequences they had on their gender identity.
 This manga has a great depiction of genderless people and very impressive discussions about love, gender, and attraction, so I really recommend it.

 Shimanami Tasogare (Our Dreams at Dusk)